philou/philou.github.com/_posts/2020-08-24-initiate-your-team-to-tdd-for-legacy-code-with-the-gilded-rose-kata.markdown

 1. Refactor the existing code to introduce an extension-point to host your new feature
 2. Implement your new feature using TDD.
 Make it compatible to your extension-point
 3. Once your new feature is ready, plug it in the legacy code through the extension-point
 4. Check that the whole thing is working.
-Use whatever test you have, either manual or automated.
+Use whatever test you have, either manual or automated
 5. If it's not working as you expect, repeat the whole cycle (adapt extension point, TDD your new feature...)

 All this might sound very easy in theory.
 Unfortunately, it can get pretty complicated in practice!
 Before trying this in production code, it's a good idea to practice and learn.
 Let's see how to do that!